Monday, November 28

 The Main Event: Main Characters Vs. Protagonists

 Visit any writer's forum and you'll see tons of posts that talk about the MC (main character).
 You'll even see posts that talk about the main characters (plural), because there are several.
-This has always struck me as a little odd, because by definition, "main" is the most important, so that suggest singular.
-But all those posts got me thinking.
+This has always struck me as a little odd, because by definition, "main" is the most important, so that suggests singular.
+All those posts got me thinking about a couple of things.

-I think most books have only one main character, even if there are multiple important characters or even multiple POV characters.
-There's usually one stand out character readers root for, and the story revolves around them.
+I think most novels have only one main character, even if there are multiple important characters or even multiple POV characters.
+There's usually one stand-out character readers root for, and the story revolves around them.
 The other POV characters all connect to the storyline of the main character in some way.
 It's hard to have true multiple main characters because each character usually wants something different.
 So in essence, you have multiple stories, even if they are related in some way.

 In Robert Jordan's Wheel of Time series, there are dozens of important characters and POVs, but to me, Rand al'Thor is clearly the main character.
 The story revolves around him, even when he isn't there.
 His actions drive the plot, making him the protagonist as well.
 Other characters play vital roles and have their own goals and stakes, but if Rand were to suddenly go poof, the story couldn't really continue.
 The goals and stakes of the other characters depend on what Rand does, even if it's obliquely.

 In contrast, in Tom Clancy's Hunt for Red October, Jack Ryan stands out to me as the main character.
 The story revolves around him and his hunt, but he isn't the protagonist.
-Ramius is the one who's acting and driving the plot, because his choice and his actions set the entire story in motion.
-If you took Jack Ryan out of the story, Ramius would still act as he does.
+Ramius is the one who's acting and driving the plot, because his choices and his actions set the entire story in motion (which is also the sign of a good antagonist).
+If you took Jack Ryan out of the story, Ramius would still act as he does and his story would end tragically.
 If you took Ramius out of the story, Ryan has nothing to do.
 But Ryan plays a vital role in balancing Ramius plot.
-We care abut Ramius because we care about Ryan.
+We care about Ramius because we care about Ryan, and he cares about Ramius.

 So how can we apply this to our own stories?